collinxchu/Attorney-Online-Vidya-Update/README.md

 * Half of the PLvsAA tracks have been added.
 * Added 3 [SMTSJ] tracks.
 * Added [Misc] What is Thinking.mp3.
+* Emmy, Luke and Layton have a new zoom.

 ## Upcoming Changes
 * None.